k8ssandra/k8ssandra/docs/content/en/docs/topics/restore-a-backup/_index.md

 ## Tools

-* K8ssandra Helm chart, which we'll extend with `backupRestore` Medusa buckets for Amazon S3 integration
+* K8ssandra Helm chart, which we'll extend with `backupRestore` Medusa for Apache Cassandra buckets for Amazon S3 integration
 * Sample files in GitHub:
   * [medusa-bucket-key.yaml](medusa-bucket-key.yaml) to create a secret with credentials for AWS S3 buckets
-  * [backup-restore-values.yaml](backup-restore-values.yaml) to enable Medusa (backup/restore service) and set values
+  * [backup-restore-values.yaml](backup-restore-values.yaml) to enable Medusa for Apache Cassandra (backup/restore service) and set values
   * [test_data.cql](test_data.cql) to populate a Cassandra keyspace and table with data

 ## Prerequisites